fioprotocol/fio.oracle/README.md

 ## Environment variables

-To configure your  application, create a .env file with the following parameters in the root of the fio.oracle directory.
+To configure your application, create a .env files with the following parameters in the root of the fio.oracle directory.
 There are 2 types of .env files:
 1) `.env.mainnet` - for mainnet env vars
 2) `.env.testnet` - for testnet env vars